uabrc/uabrc.github.io/docs/data_management/tutorial/globus_group_tutorial.md

 ### Installing GCP On Windows

-The following steps will guide you to install Globus Connect Personal (GCP) on your computer running Windows OS.
+The following steps will guide you to install Globus Connect Personal (GCP) on your computer running Windows.

 1. Navigate to the [Globus Connect Personal official page](https://www.globus.org/globus-connect-personal) and scroll down to find the GCP Windows version.
 Click on the "INSTALL NOW" button in the red box in the image below to be taken to the official installation instructions and download link for GCP for Windows.